Hussainajhar8/DevOps_training/Post-Academy-Projects/Project-1-Implement-a-CI-CD-Pipeline/README.md

 2. **SSH into the EC2 Instance**

-   - Use a terminal (e.g., Gitbash) to SSH into your EC2 instance.
+   - Use a terminal (e.g., Gitbash) to SSH into ymy EC2 instance.

 3. **Install Jenkins**